Skip to content

 Viewing Segment Insights

-Go to the Segment Insights page of your dashboard, under Analytics, and click Add Segment to view up to four different segments compared against a baseline.
+Go to the Segment Insights page of your dashboard, under Analytics, and to view up to 10 different segments compared against a baseline.

 The baseline segment can either be a specific segment you select, or a segment containing all of your users.
 You can compare the following statistics using Segment Insights:

-You can easily share specific comparisons with your teammates using the page’s unique URL, and you can also click beneath each segment to reveal more information about that segment.
+You can easily share specific comparisons with your teammates using the page’s unique URL, and you can also select the eye icon next to each segment to reveal more information about that segment.
 These comparisons will reset when you switch between workspaces.

 Segment Details page